Kong/developer.konghq.com/app/_how-tos/create-a-log-event-hook-with-kong-gateway.md

   - webhook
   - notifications
 tldr:
-  q: How do I create an Event Hook that logs events on the Consumer entity.
+  q: How do I create an Event Hook that logs events on the Consumer entity?
   a: The `log` Event Hook handler can write log events.
-You can configure an Event Hook using the `log` handler to write to the log file every time a CRUD event happens on the Consumer entity by issuing a `POST` request to the `/event-hooks` endpoint.
+You can configure an Event Hook using the `log` handler to write to the log file every time a CRUD event happens on the <a href="/gateway/entities/consumer/>Consumer entity</a> by issuing a `POST` request to the `/event-hooks` endpoint.

 prereqs:
   inline: